sievins/stub/README.md

 # StuB
-> Print formatted Bible passages
+> Study the Bible

-Print out Bible passages with custom line spacing so there is space to scribble all over the text and study it.

-https://biblegateway.com is a brilliant tool but has some limitations.
-For example you cannot customise the line spacing.
-Also it uses different types of white space characters which can result in odd line breaks when copy/pasting the passage into a text editor.
+An SPA for printing out Bible passages.
+The text has double line spacing and the option for extra large margins, providing space for annotating the text with your notes.

+## Development

+### Prerequisites

+You need an API key for accessing the ESV's REST services.
+You can obtain one from https://api.esv.org/account/create-application/.

+Create an `.env.local` file at the projects root and add a key called `REACT_APP_ESV_AUTHORISATION_TOKEN`, whose value is the API key.

+### Scripts

+* `npm start`: Runs the webpack-dev-server.
+* `npm run build`: Builds the static asset for hosting the website.
+* `npm test`: Runs the tests.
+* `npm run eject`: Ejects create-react-app.